CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-CMAKE-VCPKG.md

 The Standard toolbar shows the presets in the _Configuration_ drop-down box.<br/>
 From the main menu, select _Project -> Configure Cache_

+If you do not have `msgfmt` available, or do not want to include translations with the build, you need to additionally set `DLOCALIZE=OFF`.
+To do this, go to _Project -> CMake Settings_, scroll to the bottom where `"windows-tiles-sounds-x64-msvc"` is defined, and under `"cacheVariables"` change the value from `"LOCALIZE": "True"` to `"LOCALIZE": "OFF"`.
+ * Note: doing this will change the `CMakePresets.json` file which is tracked by source control.
+Do not commit this change.

 ## Terminal
 Run the command
  * `cmake --list-presets`<br/>